risingwavelabs/risingwave-docs-legacy/docs/dev/python-client-libraries.md

 You can create materialized views and query from materialized views using the same format shown above.

 :::note
-When creating tables using SQLAlchemy, `BIGINT` types will automatically be converted to `BIGSERIAL` types, which is not supported in RisingWave.
+When creating tables using SQLAlchemy 2.0, `BIGINT` types will automatically be converted to `BIGSERIAL` types, which is not supported in RisingWave.
 :::